dvlcx/MonoProjectRepo/EngineComponents/ImGuiComponent/help.md

                 -USER GUIDE-
+No, you can not open existing monogame project
+Main Game pipeline controlled by GameController
+    GameController operates with States
+        Each State has its own Scene

+To realize Main Game Pipeline use Hierarchy window Create nodes, connect them
+Edit scenes using this editor
+Edit code using your default code editor

-    Do not use ctrl+v ctrl+z - imgui lags.
+Try not using ctrl+v ctrl+z - imgui lags.
-        Press Tab to hide imgui
+            Hold Tab to hide imgui